josephsamela/messagematrix/README.md

 * Music artist information!
 * Package delivery status!
 * Solar panel performance!
-* Any project can be integrated. just send a post request!
+* Any project can be integrated, just send a post request!

 If you can get it, you can display it with ***Message Matrix***!